Truvada Side Effects Facts

 According to Truvada’s label, some HIV-infected patients who started high-dose or multiple NSAIDs reported acute renal failure.
 Some patients ended up hospitalized and on renal replacement therapy.

-A July 2022 study looked at the kidney safety of Truvada during pregnancy for the mother and baby.
-Researchers didn’t observe any safety concerns for kidney function for the mother or baby.
+A July 2022 study published in BioMed Central’s Journal of Infectious Diseases looked at the kidney safety of Truvada during pregnancy.
+Researchers didn’t observe any safety concerns for kidney function for the pregnant person or fetus.

 Bone Density Loss

-According to Truvada’s drug label, cases of weakened bone called osteomalacia linked to kidney damage may manifest as bone pain or pain in the extremities.
+According to Truvada’s drug label, cases of osteomalacia, which involves weakened bone linked to kidney damage, may manifest as bone pain or pain in the extremities.

-Researchers noted markers of increased bone metabolism in people taking the drug.
-Bone metabolism is a sign of bone turnover.
-Bone turnover is the rate at which the body reabsorbs bone.
-An increase in bone turnover can increase the risk of fracture.
+Researchers noted signs of increased bone turnover, which is the rate of bone reabsorption in the body.
+An increased rate of bone turnover can increase the risk of fracture.

 Normal bone density and osteoporotic bone loss